KoppesEA/INS-1_PWS_RNA-Seq/README.md

 Gene-level feature counts were made with HTseq version 0.11.2 using parameters specified in `HTSeq_Rnorcustom_v98.sh`.
 *Note that the settings* `--mode union` *and* `--nonqunique all` *were required to accurately quantify the overlapping bicistronic Snurf-Snrpn transcript and the multicopy Snord115 and Snord116 genes.*

 The DESeq2 version 3.9 R package (R version 3.6) was used for differential expression anlaysis as implemented in R script `Deseq2_STARHTSeq_RScript.R`.
-Significance cutoffs of padj<0.10 lenient or padj<0.05 stringent were used in the identification of differentiall expressed genes to investigate further.
+*Significance cutoffs of padj<0.10 lenient or padj<0.05 stringent were used in the identification of differentially expressed genes to investigate further.*

 ## Part III: Alternate identification of differentially expressed genes in total RNA using STAR alignment with RSEM and comparison with DEseq2